Latex allergies in health and social care

 NRL proteins can cause type I (immediate) hypersensitivity.
 In addition, the products manufactured using NRL proteins contain other chemicals that can cause irritant reactions and/or type IV (delayed) hypersensitivity reactions.
 Typical skin and respiratory problems associated with the use of NRL single-use gloves are:

-- Irritation.
-This is known as irritant contact dermatitis.
-NRL proteins are primarily associated with allergy, rather than irritation, so if irritant contact dermatitis develops in association with NRL glove use, the cause may be something other than NRL proteins – eg chemical additives in the gloves, sweating/occlusive effects of the gloves, or skin contamination caused by incorrect glove use.
+• irritant contact dermatitis.
+NRL proteins are primarily associated with allergy, rather than irritation, so if irritant contact dermatitis develops in association with NRL glove use, the cause may be something other than NRL proteins, for example chemical additives in the gloves, sweating/occlusive effects of the gloves, or skin contamination caused by incorrect glove use.
 The signs and symptoms of irritant contact dermatitis can include redness, soreness, dryness or cracking of the skin.
 This type of reaction is not an allergic response.
-Once the irritant agent has been identified and its use discontinued, the symptoms will disappear and not recur.
+Once the irritant agent has been identified and its use discontinued, the symptoms will disappear and not recur

-- Type l allergic reaction.
+• Type l allergic reaction.
 An immediate allergic reaction to NRL proteins.
-In rare cases can result in anaphylactic shock.
-Clinical reactions can involve the skin, eyes, mucous membranes and respiratory system, including localised or generalised rash (urticaria), inflammation of the mucous membranes in the nose (rhinitis), red and swollen eyes with discharge (conjunctivitis) and asthma.
+In rare cases it can result in anaphylactic shock.
+Clinical reactions can involve the skin, eyes, mucous membranes and respiratory system, including localised or generalised rash (urticaria), inflammation of the mucous membranes in the nose (rhinitis), red and swollen eyes with discharge (conjunctivitis) and asthma

 Natural rubber latex in healthcare products